 Learn more: Free standing punching bag vs hanging heavy bag

 9. I can’t choose between a traditional standing and a BOB bag

-Body opponent bags are excellent equipment since we feel like we were fighting with a real opponent.
-Plus, we can target the head and various parts of the torso easily.
+Body opponent bags are excellent equipment since we feel like fighting with a real opponent.
+Plus, we can easily target the head and various parts of the torso.
 With a standard bag, we have to visualize these areas.
-Century BOB is an excellent choice since it's a very stable and durable item used in boxing gyms all over the USA.
+Century BOB is an excellent choice since it’s a very stable and durable item used in boxing gyms all over the USA.

 If you are serious about martial arts, I say buy a BOB bag.
 For conditional training, an ordinary standing bag will do.